 - Consult with leading car accident and injury experts

-- Have an experienced trial attorney bring your case to court if the insurance company refuse to offer a fair settlement
+- Have an experienced trial attorney bring your case to court if the insurance company refuses to offer a fair settlement

 We work on a contingency fee basis, so there’s no fee to hire us unless we win your case.
 We’re so confident that we’ll get you a meaningful settlement or when at trial that we assume all of the financial risks of litigation.
-Get in touch with our compassionate team for more information.
-Your first consultation is 100% free.
+Contact our compassionate legal team for more information.
+Your first consultation is 100% free to ask all your questions.

-According to the Texas Department of Transportation, there were a total of 14,679 car accidents reported in Fort Worth, Texas, in 2021.
+According to the latest data from the Texas Department of Transportation, there were a total of 14,679 car accidents reported in Fort Worth, Texas, in 2021.

 - 119 fatal accidents, resulting in 130 deaths